Risk Project

 CERN Foundation Releases Ependymoma Community Blog Series

-This series of blog articles is written by members of the ependymoma community.
-Some are ependymoma survivors and others are caregivers.
+Featuring a collection of articles written by members of the ependymoma community.
+Some authors are ependymoma survivors and others are care partners.
 They share their advice to help others with ependymoma cope with their illness.